Roqum/roqum.github.io/content/en/project/VoxelEngine.md

 ## Challanges I Faced

-With a working rendering pipeline as fundament I was finally able to get to the fun part.
-Rendering my first voxel.
-A simple cube with 6 faces, 12 traingles.
+With a working rendering pipeline as a foundation, I finally got to the fun part: rendering my first voxel - a simple cube with 6 faces and 12 triangles.

-That should be easy, I thought....
+That should be easy, I thought...
-Well, I felt very dumb because somehow my coordinates in my head that should make up a cube did not align with the results of my rendering.
-It was just later when I found that the issue were not the coordinates... but instead of logic I used try and error to get my cube rendered.

-Trying to render a chunk in my next step, revelead that something is not working correctly.
-It did not matter what indicies and verticies I used I always got something looking like this:
+But I quickly realized something was wrong.
+The cube I imagined in my head didn't match what appeared on screen.
+I assumed my coordinates were off, so I kept tweaking values - even drew it on paper - but still couldn’t get it right.
+Eventually, through trial and error, I got a cube that looked correct.
+Since I couldn’t understand why those coordinates worked, I felt pretty dumb.
+Maybe I had just mixed up the coordinate axes, I thought.
+So I decided to test that by rendering a 16×16 voxel chunk next.

+But the results were even more confusing.
+No matter what vertices or indices I used, it looked totally broken:

 <img src="/images/VoxelEngine/IndiciesInt16Bug.gif" alt="Buggy Chunk" style="display: block; width: 40%; margin: 0 auto;">

+At that point, I knew something in my rendering pipeline was off, so I took a step back and started reviewing my setup.
-Hours of debugging, searching and testing and I finally found the issue:
+After hours of debugging, searching, and testing, I finally found the issue:

-Binding my index buffer I usen following code:
 ```cpp
 vkCmdBindIndexBuffer(commandBuffer, vkIndexBuffer, 0, VK_INDEX_TYPE_UINT16);
 ```
-Everything is fine.
-Thats how it should be bind
-But I defined my indicies vector like this:
+This line binds the index buffer - and it looked fine at first.
+But I had defined my indices like this:

 ```cpp
 	std::vector<uint32_t> indices;
 ```
-You probably spotted the issue.
-I was telling Vulkan that my to work with indicies of type uint16 but defined my indicies vector of type uint32 which leads to wrong memory allocation and accessing.

-Once I changed my binding to VK_INDEX_TYPE_UINT32.
-Everything worked perfectly and I did not feel dumb for not getting the verticies correct anymore.
+Spot the issue?
+I told Vulkan to interpret the buffer as 16-bit indices, but actually gave it 32-bit data.
+That caused incorrect memory alignment and unpredictable rendering behavior.

+Once I fixed it by switching to `VK_INDEX_TYPE_UINT32`, everything rendered correctly - and suddenly the cube coordinates I had in my mind made a lot more sense!

 <img src="/images/VoxelEngine/16x16ChunkRendering.gif" alt="Buggy Chunk" style="display: block; width: 65%; margin: 0 auto;">

-I learned the harsh reality of graphics programming.
-No error messages, no warning, no hint where to search.
-But honestly I love it.
-Sure its frustrating to search for a bug for hours but its so rewarding to finially fix it.
-To create new stuff from almost nothing feels amazing.
-Thats why I love programming and espacially game development.
+This experience reminded me of the harsh reality of low-level graphics programming: no error messages, no warnings, just a broken rendering image.

+But honestly, I love it.

+Sure, it's frustrating to spend hours tracking down a small bug.
+But finally solving it is incredibly rewarding.
+And especially in graphics programming, creating new something new out of pure code feels amazing.
+That's why I love programming and especially game development.

 ## What comes next?

-Firstly, I need to refactor this mess.
-I just wanted to get stuff working and did not bother about organizing my code.
-But now I have to clean up a little bit otherwise it will be a pain later to work on this project.
+Firstly, I need to refactor the mess.
+I just wanted to get stuff working and didn't bother about organizing my code.
+But now it’s time to clean it up.
+Otherwise, continuing development will become a pain later on.

-After that I want to use some king of perlin noise algorithm to generate a voxel world terrain which I want to render.
+After that I want to  implement an algorithm using perlin noise to generate a voxel world terrain to render.

-And finally if that is working I want to optimize my rendering so that I can make this world huge.
+And finally, if that is works, I'm going to focus on optimizing my rendering so I can make the world huge without performance losses.

-These are my next steps but it may take a while as this is just my side project and I need to focus on my main project a Top Down ARPG which you can find [here](https://www.david-burgstaller.de/project/ChainedByEternity).
+These are my next steps, but it may take a while, since this is just my side project and I need to stay focused on my main project: a top down ARPG, which you can find [here](https://www.david-burgstaller.de/project/ChainedByEternity).